-We live in a world that was made for extroverted allistic people, and for people with Autism trying to fit into this world is exhausting.
+We live in a world that was made for extroverted allistic people, and for autistic people trying to fit into this world is exhausting.

-Many of us have carried shame from early in life and have taken on labels like I have superpowers, and pride to seek acceptance from others.
-Acceptance doesn’t have anything to do with superpowers, or pride.
-Calling ourselves these names has more to do with the emotional reaction to how society has badly treated us.
+Many autistic people have carried shame from early in life and have taken on labels and stereotyping to seek acceptance from others.
+Acceptance doesn’t have anything to do with wearing labels.
+Calling ourselves these names has more to do with the emotional reaction to how society has badly treated autistic people.

-Even though autists may share traits, they are are also diverse with their own unique traits and qualities, and all have their own experience and expression as a person.
+Even though autistic people may share traits they are are also diverse with their own unique traits and qualities, and all have their own experience and expression as a person.
 We don't discover ourselves by looking for an identity in others or follow the trends and boxes people like to put us in.
-This path only takes us away from ourselves and will later likely fuel more anxiety as the illusion is realised.
+This path only takes us away from ourselves and will later likely fuel more anxiety as these illusions are realised.

-Support isn’t telling people we are not alone because we walk our paths alone.
-However, those who support us in walking our own path are supportive to our journey.
-Those who do not support us are best distanced from.
-Other autistic people may have empathy for us because they understand the struggles in daily life autistic face everyday, and ones that are often dismissed by society, but they also do not walk in our shoes so cannot know what we are experiencing or feeling just because they're also autistic.
+Telling people you're not alone isn't support, its a platitude and we do walk our paths alone.
+However, those who support us in walking our own path do help us and those who do not are best distanced from.
+Other autistic people may have empathy for other autistic people because they they understand the struggles in daily life autistic face everyday.
+However, they do not walk in their shoes so cannot know what they are experiencing or feeling just because they're also autistic.

 Living a meaningful life isn’t about having false glamour's about ourselves to make us feel special.
 It only creates an illusion of what's real and fuels more pressure in autistic people to mask their true selves which isn't real.
-It creates sensory overload, anxiety, and more meltdowns.
-Following our own hearts allows us to discover who we are with more clarity and understanding.
+It creates sensory overload, anxiety, and meltdowns.
+Following our own hearts allows us to discover ourselves and be who we are with more self-acceptance, peace and understanding.